-These are more of the ‘classic’ must-do things on a visit to Taipei.
+These are more of the ‘classic’ must-do things on a visit to Taipei and only have one day.
 If you’re a history buff or like museums, you would probably like these.
-A few don’t fall under history or museum, but are still must-do activities.
+A few don’t fall under history or museum but are still must-do activities in Taipei.

 Chiang Kai-Shek Memorial Hall – Zhongzheng

 This memorial was built for Chiang Kai-Shek, the former president of the Republic of China.
 It’s one of the most prominent landmarks in Taiwan.

 The official name of the area is Liberty Square.
 This is one place I didn’t go, not even on accident, but I’m not a big history buff, so I wasn’t that interested in going.

 When I go back, I’ll probably make it a point to go here.
 Around the memorial hall is a museum, national theater, national concert hall, and memorial park.